cloudfoundry-attic/cf-networking-examples/akka-sample-cluster-on-cloudfoundry/README.md

 ## Build the Akka application

-You can deploy Akka application by using your foundation's [java-buildpack](https://github.com/cloudfoundry/java-buildpack.git).
-Our sample application is inspired by [akka-sample-cluster](https://github.com/akka/akka/tree/master/akka-samples/akka-sample-cluster-scala)).
+You can deploy the Akka application by using your foundation's [java-buildpack](https://github.com/cloudfoundry/java-buildpack.git).
+Our sample application is inspired by the [akka-sample-cluster](https://github.com/akka/akka/tree/master/akka-samples/akka-sample-cluster-scala)).
-It has backend nodes that calculate factorial upon receiving messages from frontend nodes.
-Frontend nodes also expose HTTP interface `GET <frontend-hostname>/info` that shows number of jobs completed.
+It has backend nodes that calculate factorials upon receiving messages from frontend nodes.
+Frontend nodes also expose `GET <frontend-hostname>/info` that shows the number of jobs completed.

 - Go to your local repo's folder
 ```